-This policy and procedures document will be disseminated to staff at the beginning of each academic year and will be available to all members of the school community on the school website. e) Policy Review Procedure This document was created in collaboration with the TIS Leadership Team and the Heads of EAL.
+This policy and procedures document will be disseminated to staff at the beginning of each academic year and will be available to all members of the school community on the school website. e) Policy Review Procedure This document was created in collaboration with the TIS Leadership Team.
 This policy will be regularly reviewed by the Leadership Team and Heads of EAL.